 The surname McLafferty was first found in Islay, one of the Hebridean islands, and Court of the Lords of the Isles from very ancient times.
 The MacLavertys, MacLevertys, and variations on that spelling were heralds of the great Lords of the Isles, the first Dalriadan kingdom of Scotland.

 The MacLiver variant is an interesting one.
 "The old pronunciation was Macleever, [while] the modern is Macliver.
 A commission was granted Campbell of Auchinbrek and others in 1619 to apprehend Ewne M' Finla VcGillevir in Kilchoane, and John McEwne VcIlliver, who had been denounced rebels by Campbell of Barbreck.
 John Roy M'Gilliver in Islay, 1686.
 Sometimes confused with Macclure, q. v.
 M'Ileur (in Islay) 1733."

 Early History of the McLafferty family

-Another 203 words (14 lines of text) covering the years 1524 and 1540 are included under the topic Early McLafferty History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McLafferty research.
+Another 118 words (8 lines of text) covering the years 1524 and 1540 are included under the topic Early McLafferty History in all our PDF Extended History products and printed products wherever possible.